evanoshea21/QA-API/README.md

 | <img src="./imgs/initial.png"  width="100%"> | <img src="./imgs/postIndex.png"  width="100%"> |

 ##### Node.js Clusters
 I decided that Server Requests could be split between multiple child processes to avail of all available CPUs.
-Forking child-processes overrides Node's default single-thread configuration via the Cluster Module that is provided by it.
+Forking child-processes overrides Node's default single-thread configuration via the Cluster Module that is shipped with Node.

 This afterthought improved local K6 performance metrics from ~500 rps to ~800 rps and reduced request errors from 3.7% to 0.5%